Digital-HR/site/en/product-development.md

+# The Application Development Team

+The Application Development Team is comprised of Developers who support the team's vision.
+The vision is to develop digital HR products that provide information, resources and tools anytime anywhere to the Defence Team members who need access to HR.

 # Product Development

-Our products are supported through the following lifecycle.
+The teams current focus is on efforts in the HR-GO-RH Application and the DNDCareers Recruitment Platform.
+These products are supported through the following lifecycle, a form of agile methodology.

 # Product Vision

 Prior to any work, the team needs to understand why the product is being created.
-This can help us ensure we're building something of value, and that we aren't just taking a process and making it electronic.
+This will help them ensure they are building something of value.
+That our products are effecient, and reduce manual or reptitive workloads, and that they aren't just taking a process and making it electronic.

+# Our Agile Methodology
+The Agile method of work the team uses is an iterative development methodology that values human communication and feedback, adapting to change, and producing work results.
+The team follows four guiding values:

+* Individuals and Interactions over process and tools;
+* Working products over comprhensive documentation;
+* Client collaboration over contract negotation;
+* Responding to change over following a plan;

+The team has four milestones as well:
+* Daily Standups
+* Sprint Planning
+* Sprint Review
+* Sprint Retrospective

-# Product Backlog
+## Product Backlog

-The Product Backlog is a list of requirements.
-Our way to track the work we've done, and the priority of requests.
-It contains a list of :
+The Product Backlog is a list of requirements, or tasks to complete in order to develop a product that meets the clients needs.
+It is also used as the teams way to track the work they've completed, and the priority of each requests Each task is assigned a type based on the task to be completed :

 * Bugs : Something that isn't working as intended.
 * Enhancements : Updates in functionality or new features.
-* CI/CD & Process : Changes related to how we continously Integrate, Continously Deploy or Processes.
+* CI/CD & Process : Changes related to how the team will continously integrate, continously deploy or a processes.
 * Discussion : A prompt to talk, and make decisions and other items for the Backlog.
 * Documentation : Updates or changes to our documentation.
 * Refactor : Addressing Technical Debt.
 * Test : Adding, changing, improving or moving automated tests.

-# Sprint Backlog
+## Sprint Backlog

-The Sprint Backlog is a our teams workload over a 3 week window.
-We've committed to deliver the items selected in the backlog based on the priority of items in the product backlog.
+The Sprint Backlog is a the teams workload over a 3-week window.
+The team has committed to deliver the items selected in the backlog based on the priority of each task in the Product Backlog.

-# Testing & Release!
+## Testing & Release!

-At the end of the three week window, we demonstrate our work, further test it, and then release - or learn from our previous efforts to improve in the future.
+At the end of the three week window, the team demonstrate to the client the progress completed within the sprint.
+It completes further tests, and then releases the completed tasks.
+Lessons learned are captured and document in order to ensure these efforts are not wasted and not wasted and can help improve team efficiency (velocity) for future sprints.

-# Retrospective
+## Retrospective

-After it all, our team meets all together to discuss how we can further improve.
-We're always open to suggestions, and so honest feedback can incite us to tweek what we're doing.
-This way our process is always evolving, and always focused on people first.
+The team meets internally to discuss how they can further improve.
+The point of the discussion is to be open to suggestions, in order to ensure honest feedback is given which can incite members to improve their method of work.
+This gaurantees the process is always evolving, and always focused on people first.